-The wireless (Wi-Fi) network provides campus affiliates with wireless access to both campus and internet services.
+The wireless (Wi-Fi) network provides campus affiliates (current students, recent graduates, and current employees) with wireless access to both campus and internet services.
 UALR has been operating a wireless network since early 2001.
 We are constantly working to improve the user experience by increasing speed, bandwidth, and coverage.

 Some features of the UALR wireless network are